 Make sure the correct headers are used in the TSV file.
 You can find the required headers here.

-Also make sure to remove additional spaces before or after the headers and to use lower case characters only.
+Also make sure to remove additional spaces before or after the headers.

 Descriptions include additional tabs